maximilianokaizen/nx-login-user-project/README.md

 - Test E2E (JEST)
 - Eslint as linter
 - Prisma as ORM
-- Swagger for API Documentation
+- Swagger API Documentation
-- Winston for logs
+- Winstone for logs
 - DockerFile and docker-compose
 - Postgress as relational DB
 - Users module (auth and register)